-We always veer on the side of caution but have tragically learnt that we cannot anticipate all variables.
+We always veer on the side of caution but have tragically learned that we cannot anticipate all variables.

-When the girl’s key worker, our social worker and the rest of the Rafiki Mwema household are satisfied that the girls are ready to move home we begin a 12 week step down program and this is when we will contact the girl’s sponsors to let them know what is happening.
+When the child’s key worker, our social worker and the rest of the Rafiki Mwema household are satisfied that the child is ready to move home we begin a 12 week step down program.

 Children are aware from the beginning of the 12-week step down program that they and we are working towards them being able to return home to a safe and loving environment.